 Web browsers can take up a lot of power.
 And if you have a billion tabs open at the same it will speed up the process.
 So, manage them accordingly and try to use a different browser that consumes less power.

 This setting can seriously save a lot of battery life indeed.
 You can try out Edge for once (if you don’t already) or Opera.
-These are not good as Chrome or Firefox, but they will take less power than before.
+These are not as good as Chrome or Firefox, but they will take less power than before.

 So, try switching to them when you have little battery life left.